BetterThanTomorrow/calva/README.md

 "calva.lintOnSave": true
 ```

+### Strange linting errors?

+The Joker way of linting has its limitations.
+If you think the linting reporting is off, it is probably something you should check with the [Joker project](https://github.com/candid82/joker).

+That said, this one might be worth a mention here:

 #### Unrecognized macros
 One thing to note with this linter is that it doesn't do a full scan of all files and does not recognize macros it doesn't know about.
 Leading to false complains about `Unable to resolve symbol x`.
 You might now and then tell it about macros you use.
 Create a `.joker` file somewhere in the path from the root of your project to where you are using the macro (the project root might be the best choice), and add:
 ```